ngovi-2909/ngovi-2909/README.md

 # Ngô Tường Vi
 ### 🧑‍💻 I'm Vi from Vietnam, I like coding and learning new languages and frameworks like SpringBoot, Django, Laravel ...
-### 🍿 Currently, I am in a freelance team named K-Kloud-Tarus which is a young team now.
+### 🍿 Currently, I am a final-year student in Ton Duc Thang university, also in a freelance team named K-Kloud-Tarus which is a young team now.

 ## Github stats
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ngovi-2909&show_icons=true&theme=gruvbox)

 ## Most used languages
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ngovi-2909&layout=compact)
+Personal Email: ngovi290910@gmail.com
 <!--
 **ngovi-2909/ngovi-2909** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.